aptech/docs/docs/CR-getHeaders.rst

 method specification for variable names, the first row of the file will be returned.

-CSV file names with a file extension other than ``.csv`` will need to start with the schema ``csv://``.
+CSV file names with a file extension other than :file:`.csv` will need to start with the schema ``csv://``.

 HDF5 file names must start with the schema ``h5://``